rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

   - when every operation of the grammar is specified for type $T$, we can evaluate the equation.
   - curve points do not have multiplication defined, thus equations involving them cant be evaluated.

 \motivdef it is the single source of truth for an equational definitions that can vary over operand types: scalars, polynomials, curve points, wires and state via build.
-Examples of equations are gate constraint polynomials, grand product polynomials, quotient polynomial, $\plookup$  compression equation, etc. When implementing in a programming language such as rust, it is possible to use type variables / generics to define a function over $T$, without having an explicit syntax tree data structure of the $Eqn$'s grammar.
+Examples of equations are gate constraint polynomials, grand product polynomials, quotient polynomial, $\plookup$  compression equation, etc.

+When implemented in a programming language such as rust, it is possible to use type variables / generics to define a function over $T$, without having an explicit syntax tree data structure of the $Eqn$'s grammar.

 \begin{definition}[Cell Wire]
 Cell wires are natural numbers that represent the wires of a gate in a properad.
 Intuitively, an abstract wire.
 It does exclude some wires which will be defined later.